vestrel00/contacts-android/docs/blockednumbers/insert-blocked-numbers.md

     .find()
 ```

-> For more info, read [Query blocked numbers](./../blockednumbers/query-blocked-numbers.md).
+> ℹ️ For more info, read [Query blocked numbers](./../blockednumbers/query-blocked-numbers.md).

 Alternatively, you may use the extensions provided in `BlockedNumbersInsertResult`.
 To get all
 newly created BlockedNumbers,